-Emerging Media and The Market (IMC 619) examines how modern industry uses emerging media, such as blogs and virtual worlds, to enhance the IMC process.
-Addresses the creative and ethical issues unique to digital media.
+Examine how modern industry uses emerging media, such as blogs and virtual worlds, to enhance the IMC process.
+This course also addresses the creative and ethical issues unique to digital media.

 Course Learning Outcomes

 Upon successful completion of IMC 619, students will be able to:

 - Identify many forms of emerging media and understand the role they play in an IMC.